Information & Announcements

 A “tardy to school” is classified as excused or unexcused using the same criteria as for general absences.
 Each student is permitted one unexcused tardy to school per semester without penalty.
 Students are assigned to an after-school detention for their second through fifth tardy to school.
 Parents will be notified when the first detention (for the second tardy) is assigned.
 For the sixth and any subsequent tardy to school, the student will meet with an administrator to devise a plan to modify the behavior.

-The Hershey Campus Moms Prayer Group meets twice a month for a time of prayer and fellowship.
+The Hershey Campus Moms Prayer Group meets once a month for a time of prayer and fellowship.
 Grandmothers are welcome to attend to pray for their grandchildren.
-The group meets from 8:20-9:20 a.m. on the first and third Wednesday of each month.
+The group meets from 8:30-9:30 a.m. on the first Wednesday of each month beginning in October.

 Questions can be directed to Jo Davidson at 717-413-0570 or email@example.com.